 To add an activity or resource, turn editing on and look for the “+ Add an activity or resource” link.

-The label is a very simple, useful resource, that lets you put descriptive text, images, sound and video directly on your main course page.
+The Text and media area is a very simple, useful resource, that lets you put descriptive text, images, sound and video directly on your main course page.

 Link to External Web Pages

 Many faculty want to add web links to their Moodle page.
-To do this:
+You can do this with the URL resource.

 Make Your Own Web Pages